RedSparr0w/csgo-musicsync/README.md

 - Run `npm install` in cmd prompt

 # Running
-- Run `npm start` in cmd prompt to launch program
+- Run `npm test` in cmd prompt to launch program
-- Build your playlist by adding files with the "+"-Button in the top left corner
+- Build your playlist by dropping files into the program
 - Start CSGO

 # Usage